sterding/BRAINcode/README.md

 RNA-seq Analysis Pipeline
 =========================

-File convention
+File naming convention
 ---------------
-To standardlize the process, we suggest to start with conventional file name format.
+To standardlize the process, we strongly suggest to start with universal file naming format.
 In this pipeline, we will use filename convention as:
 `[PD|AD|HD|HC]_[subjectID]_[cellType]_<bch#>_<rep#>.[R1|R2].<fq|fastq>.gz`
 where,
 - Beginning with patient type, PD="Parkinson's disease", AD="Alzhimer's disease", HD="Huntington's disease" and HC="Healthy controls", in 2-letter abbreviation;